 Applications are invited for one or more non-tenure-track postdoctoral positions.
-The initial appointment is for a period of twelve months, full-time, with the possibility of renewal for a total period of up to three years, to begin in September 2021.
-Duties include engaging in ongoing and active independent research and teaching a full-time load of undergraduate and graduate courses.
-In particular, the job title will be “50% postdoctoral scholar, 50% teaching associate,” to reflect these two components of the job.
+The initial appointment is for a period of twelve months, full-time, with the possibility of renewal for a total period of up to three years, to begin in September 2024.
+Successful candidates will have strong active research programs and be prepared to teach both undergraduate and graduate courses.

 The Department of Mathematics at the University of Washington is committed to fostering a diverse and inclusive academic community: visit https://math.washington.edu/diversity-commitment.
 We encourage applications from individuals whose backgrounds or interests align with this commitment.

-Applicants are required to have a PhD, or foreign equivalent, by the starting date, and to be highly qualified to teach a full-time load of undergraduate and graduate courses while also engaging in ongoing and active independent research.
+Applicants are required to have a PhD, or foreign equivalent, by the starting date.

 Equal Employment Opportunity Statement